Recovery (Eminem album): Singles

 "No Love", which features American rapper Lil Wayne, was the third single released on October 5, 2010.
 "No Love" featured sample of "What Is Love" by Haddaway, which was done by producer Just Blaze.
 The song peaked number 23 on the Billboard Hot 100 and stayed on the charts for 20 weeks.
 The music video, directed by Chris Robinson, premiered on September 30 via Vevo and various MTV networks.
 The video was about a young school boy who was bullied but had the urge to stand up after being motivated by listening to songs by Eminem and Lil Wayne.
 They performed "No Love" on Saturday Night Live on December 18, 2010.

 "Space Bound" was released as the fourth and final single from the album on March 18, 2011.
 English songwriter Steve McEwan provided additional vocals in the chorus of the song.
 The single did not enter US Billboard Hot 100, however was certified Gold in United States on February 9, 2012.
 The music video for "Space Bound" was shot in February 2011 by Joseph Kahn.
-The uncensored music video was released on June 24, 2011, at 5 PM EST on iTunes only and the official video then premiered on Vevo on June 27 at 3 AM EST. The porn stars actress Sasha Grey and Eminem in a relationship which ends violently; the video caused controversy for a bloody scene in which Eminem shoots himself.
+The uncensored music video was released on June 24, 2011, at 5 PM EST on iTunes only and the official video then premiered on Vevo on June 27 at 3 AM EST. The video stars porn actress Sasha Grey and Eminem in a relationship which ends violently; the video caused controversy for a bloody scene in which Eminem shoots himself.
 The video was slammed by British anti-violence campaigners.
 Anti-violence group, Mothers Against Violence, told the Daily Mirror, "It's all about the money with these videos.
 Eminem isn't thinking about the families affected."

 Songs "25 to Life", "Won't Back Down", "Talkin' 2 Myself", and "Cold Wind Blows" also debuted on the US Billboard Hot 100 without release as singles.

 On February 28, 2018, "Cinderella Man" and "Won’t Back Down" were certified Platinum in the United States, while "Cold Wind Blows", "25 to Life" and "Talkin’ 2 Myself" were certified Gold.